faceyspacey/redux-first-router/README.md

 You are free to use query strings to request data in your thunks.

 What if I don't want to use the *thunk* feature, can I use other ways of requesting the data?
 > Of course.
-In fact we recommend strategies that totally avoid thunks, such as [Apoll's GraphQL client](https://github.com/apollographql/apollo-client).
+In fact we recommend strategies that totally avoid thunks, such as [Apollo's GraphQL client](https://github.com/apollographql/apollo-client).
 Think of the `thunk` feature as a fallback or for simpler apps.

 Ok, but what if I request my data in `componentDidMount`?
->This works great for that, but it's a naive strategy.
+>This works great for that, but it's a naive strategy without a server-side recursive promise resolution service like Apollo offers.
 The problem with `componentDidMount` is that you can't generate all the state required to render your app without first rendering your app at least once.
-That means additional work on your part as well as cycles on the server.
+That means additional work on your part as well as cycles on the server (the latter of which is also a caveat for Apollo).
 It's also makes Redux's highly useful time-traveling tools *unreliable*.
 If that's where you're at in how you get things done, that's fine--but we recommend leveling up to a "dispatch to get state" strategy (rather than a "get state on render" approach), as that will provide way more predictability, which is especially useful when it comes to testing.
 When it comes to server side rendering there is no better option.
 We recommend looking at our
 [server side rendering doc](./docs/server-rendering.md) to see the